progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 4: Design a rate limiter.md

 ## Rate limiter benefits

-- Prevent **Denial of Service (DoS)** attack: Flood the targeted machine or resource with superfluous requests in an attempt to overload systems and prevent some or all legitimate requests
+- Prevent **Denial (拒绝) of Service (DoS)** attack: Flood the targeted machine or resource with superfluous requests in an attempt to overload systems and prevent some or all legitimate requests
 - Reduce cost
 - Prevent servers from being overloaded